hujhax/austin-improv-wiki/Shows/You Can't Stay Here.md

 ### Tom's Place
 ![[Toms-place.jpg|Tom's Place logo, designed by [Ryan Austin](Performers/Ryan%20Austin) and [Asaf Ronen](Performers/Asaf%20Ronen)]]
 *You Can't Stay Here* made use of the Institution's "Institution South" space, which was converted temporarily into a makeshift bar called Tom's Place.
-Beer and wine were served, and early-arriving customers were treated to a few rounds of pub trivia. [[Performers/Asaf Ronen]], [[Performers/Kenny Madison]], and [[Will Cleveland]] served as quizmasters.
+Beer and wine were served, and early-arriving customers were treated to a few rounds of pub trivia. [[Performers/Asaf Ronen|Asaf Ronen]], [[Performers/Kenny Madison|Kenny Madison]], and [[Will Cleveland]] served as quizmasters.

 Following the quiz, the first scene of the show began in Tom's Place.
 The four central characters for the evening were introduced, and their relationships established.
-After one scene had concluded, director [[Performers/Brad Hawkins]] announced the closing of Tom's Place and the audience was ushered into the theater space for the remainder of the show.
+After one scene had concluded, director [[Performers/Brad Hawkins|Brad Hawkins]] announced the closing of Tom's Place and the audience was ushered into the theater space for the remainder of the show.
 <div style="clear: both"></div>

 ## Media